bloominstituteoftechnology/web-s6-m1-project-bqmackay/README.md

 ### Description

 This project includes a `frontend/components` folder containing several React components.
-In their current form these components are stateless and display hard-coded information only.
-You will make the app interactive by going into each component, adding state and implementing event handlers and helper functions to allow the users of the app to update state by interacting with the page.
+Currently, these components are stateless and display hard-coded information only.
+You will make the app interactive by going into each component, adding state, and implementing event handlers and helper functions to allow the app's users to update state by interacting with the page.

 ## Instructions